Pez12/Paint-App/README.md

 ## Workings

-This app will use the Java Foundations AWT library
+This app will use the Java Swing Library

-(I used the intro tutorial found *[here](https://www.geeksforgeeks.org/java/java-awt-tutorial/)*)
+(Further information can be found *[here](https://www.geeksforgeeks.org/java/introduction-to-java-swing/)*)